 Green Beans and Mint with Crispy Browned Butter Panko and Tahini Maple Dressing

-The still slightly crisp beans are coated in a sweet, creamy and nutty (but nut free!) dressing.
-Panko, tossed in brown butter adds even more nutty flavour and just the right amount of crunch and the sumac gives this dish a slightly citrus note.
+The still slightly crisp beans are coated in a sweet, creamy, and nutty (but nut-free!) dressing.
+Panko, tossed in brown butter adds even more nutty flavor and just the right amount of crunch, and the sumac gives this dish a slight citrus note.

-My absolutely favourite part of these beans is the mint.
+My absolute favorite part of these beans is the mint.
 There's not much in here but just enough that you're left for a minute wondering what the heck that awesome taste is.
 It manages to stand out and compliment the beans all at the same time.

 If you make these Green Beans and Mint with Crispy Browned Butter Panko and Tahini Maple Dressing, make sure to snap a pic and tag @theendlessmeal on Instagram so I can like and comment on your photos.
 I love seeing TEM recipes you create.Print